-Mr Denley is currently the Body Corporate Manager and Auctioneer for Lochores Real Estate Ltd on Auckland’s North Shore.
+Mr Denley is currently with Lochores Real Estate Ltd on Auckland’s North Shore.
 He was made a Fellow of the REINZ in 1989 and in 1991 was appointed the REINZ’s Executive Officer for membership services, responsible for licensing, rules and membership services.
-He was an elected National Councillor from 1997 to 2007, chairing the Technology, Rules, Education and Agreements sub-committees.
-He was also the REINZ representative on the Auckland District Law Society Forms sub-committee dealing with joint property agreements.
-Mr Denley is also a practising arbitrator and mediator.
+He was an elected REINZ National Councillor from 1997 to 2007, chairing the Technology, Rules, Education and Agreements sub-committees during that time.
+He was also the REINZ representative on the Auckland District Law Society Forms sub-committee dealing with joint property agreements as a Councillor.

 Ms Sandelin graduated from Auckland University in 1987 with an LLB.
 She joined Rudd Watts and Stone as a solicitor before becoming a senior associate at Simpson Grierson.
 After tutoring the Auckland District Law Society's Legal Professionals training course, she practised as a Barrister sole specialising in commercial and property related disputes.
 Ms Sandelin has been involved in property construction project management, and is also a Director of a clothing design, manufacturing and import company.

-Mr O'Connor currently owns and operates Property Management New Zealand Ltd with offices in Papkura that service the greater Auckland area.
-He also currently consults to Ray White, Pure Realty Ltd in Royal Oak assisting with recruiting and training.
+Mr O'Connor currently owns and operates Property Management New Zealand that service the greater Auckland area.
+He also currently consults to Ray White, Pure Realty Ltd in Royal Oak assisting with recruiting, training and all AML Compliance.
 He entered real estate in 1986 and became an AREINZ in 1995.
 Throughout this time he has both owned and managed offices with up to 35 staff under several of the main franchise groups in New Zealand.
-Mr O'Conner is also the current Chair of the Papakura Business Assn and has been on the Executive Committee for four years.
+Mr O'Connor is also the past Chair of the Papakura Business Assn and was on the Executive Committee for four years.